 1. Freelancers work for free.
 Whatever we freelance in, all of us who do, have been through stages of selling our work for free – some unwillingly and some regretfully.
 From getting people’s resumes (re)written, to content for their work website created, to even thesis paper being edited and proof read – I have done all this for free.
 Every freelancer has such shameless friends and family, that’s how life tests us.
 It had to stop, and has.
 I am now considered rude and arrogant, but so be it.
 You need my services because you can’t do it yourself.
 So, pay up.
 When I need your services, I will too.

 4. Freelancing is cool, ghar baithe paise kamao.
 We work our asses off.
 We work through our teeth.
-To earn what you full timers earn, we, at times need to do triple the amount of work.
+To earn what you full timers earn, we, at times need to do triple the amount of work at least in the beginning.
 You know why?
 Because, people like you, don’t pay freelancers what they deserve.
 And if it was really so cool, you’d be doing it too.

 5. Freelancers are money minded, they quote unrealistic amounts.
 And you aren’t?
 You think we haven’t seen you haggle for raises after every appraisal?
 We give back an end product – a product which you and your bosses cannot create.
 So why can we not demand our worth?
 Bargaining, when you are demanding a quality output, is pretty uncool.
 Pay up, if it is quality work that you desire.

 6. Freelancers are their own bosses.
 Nobody is their own boss unless they own the mint.
 As long as someone is paying us, they are our bosses.
 With multiple projects running, we deal with multiple bosses.
 Can you imagine the kind of drama we deal with, now?

 7. Freelancers are so lucky, pursuing what they love doing.
 And, who stopped you from doing the same?
 It takes guts (and some financial security) along with immense faith in own capabilities to let go of regular salary and freelance.